top of page

 Coming Home by Ruth Greg

 A boy reunites with his military mother as she comes home from deployment.
 Everyday service members leave their families to protect other.
-Families and friends miss and love each and every service member who leaves pot deployment and wants them to come home.
+Families and friends miss and love each and every service member who leaves on deployment and wants them to come home.
 Read this book with children to have a deeper understanding of what military families go through while their loved ones are on deployment and how home comings bring joy to all.
 A great read for Veteran's day lessons and to teach students empathy.
 A great story for 4-7 year olds.

 Activity: Have children write letters or make cards for Veteran's that you may know, a community event close to veteran's day or to send to active service members.
 Have children write their thanksgivings for the service of service members and their families.